- A conversion funnel is a metaphor used to describe the full journey your customer takes as they move from “just browsing” to “Please take my money!”

 Consumers and business buyers today continuously move between online and offline channels.
 They go from search engines to branded website homepages to informational websites, and back to organic search again.
 They go from blog post to video to news to aggregator to branded site, etc.

-Given the many touchpoints your prospective customers will have as they travel through the customer journey conversion funnel, aim to meet them with different brand touchpoints, various types of content, and a broad array of answers.
+There are many different examples of customer touch points within the customer journey conversion funnel.
+So, aim to meet potential buyers with various types of content and a broad array of answers.
 Make the journey as seamless as possible for them, and your success rate through the funnel will increase.

 Align your marketing with intent throughout the conversion funnel